Our Vision, Mission and Values

 There are many ways your company, business, society, sporting body, school, college, or club can be involved in supporting the work of ILFA.
 We would be delighted to work with organisations of all sizes seeking a charity partner through corporate social responsibility or simply giving back to society to help raise awareness and valuable funds.
 In return, we will support your campaign with ILFA branded merchandise and fundraising assistance, and will gratefully acknowledge your support online, in print and via social media to recognise your commitment to charity.

-- The aims of ILFA are to support Research, Education, Advocacy and Support.
+- Toward our core aims – Research, Education, Advocacy and Support.

 - Most of our finances come from fundraising activities and donations from our supporters and other donors.
 All money raised goes towards meeting our aims and helping the patients and families of those affected by lung fibrosis.